qkzk/fm/development.md

   - [x] video slideshow
   - [x] Fix: ueberzug creation may crash the app (poison lock etc.) `Error: Error locking status: poisoned lock: another task failed inside`
   - [x] preview builder
-  - [ ] preview refactor
-  - [ ] simplify the mess as much as possible
   - [x] preview symlink to folder as the target
   - [ ] preview symlink to files as the target.
 More difficult, must change PreviewBuilder completely
-- [x] Alt+g should accept pathes to file from input and go there
+  - [ ] preview refactor
+  - [ ] simplify the mess as much as possible

 ## TODO